-In this guide, I’ll wrap up my years of work in product strategy to help you understand the process of product discovery and the techniques that teams use to develop insights that lead to innovative products.
+In this guide, I’ll draw on my years of work in product strategy to help you understand the product discovery process and the techniques that teams use to develop valuable insights that lead to innovative products.

-More and more, orgs are looking to innovate—and fast.
+More and more, organizations are looking to innovate—and fast.
 There is enormous pressure, both from consumers and from stakeholders, to come up with something (anything!) new.

 Product discovery checklist